GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Sweeping
 - definition: clearing an area from one side to the other, one enemy at a time
 - allows you to keep track of which side enemies are at any given time
-- when new enemies spawn in a cleared area, restart the sweep
+- when a new wave of enemies spawn or you spot a new enemy in a previously cleared area, restart the sweep
-- if your current enemy isn't peeking or is out of your line of sight, skip to the next one
+- if your current enemy isn't peeking or goes out of your line of sight, skip to the next one

 ### Target prioritization
 - closest first: preferred strategy if no dangerous enemies are around